$\nu$DoBe -- A Python Tool for Neutrinoless Double Beta Decay: Examples of DoBe applications

 and by setting the left-handed triplets vev $v_L$ and the ratio of the bidoublet vevs $\xi$ to one of the following values

 In Figure~\ref{fig:mLRSMmodels} we show the evolution of the effective neutrino mass parameter,

-where $\mathrm{M}_3^{(\nu)}$ is the NME for the standard mechanism (see~\citep{Cirigliano_2018}).
-Figure~\ref{fig:mLRSMmodels_normalized} shows similar information but now we normalized to $m_{\beta\beta}$, the effective mass in the standard mechanism.
+where $\mathrm{M}_3^{(\nu)}$ is the NME for the light-neutrino-exchange mechanism (L$\nu$EM)(see~\citep{Cirigliano_2018}).
+Figure~\ref{fig:mLRSMmodels_normalized} shows similar information but now we normalized to $m_{\beta\beta}$, the effective mass in the L$\nu$EM.
 The scattered points show variations of the unknown Majorana phases in the neutrino mixing matrix as well as $\theta_L$ and $\alpha$.
-We observe that in all four parameter settings the case of inverted mass ordering is hardly influenced by the additional non-standard interactions introduced in the mLRSM.
+We observe that in all four parameter settings the case of inverted mass ordering is hardly influenced by the additional higher dimensional interactions introduced in the mLRSM.
 This would change for smaller values of the left-right symmetry breaking scale.
-On the contrary, for normal mass ordering the non-standard contributions do increase the expected decay rate when compared to the standard mechanism.
+On the contrary, for normal mass ordering the higher dimensional $d\geq 7$ contributions do increase the expected decay rate when compared to the L$\nu$EM.
 In addition, the case of normal mass ordering does no longer show the typical funnel.

 We refrain from a more detailed analysis of the parameter space as our main goal is to illustrate how $\nu$DoBE can be readily applied for $0\nu\beta\beta$ analyses of complicated models.
 Again, a detailed Jupyter notebook is accessible via \href{\GitHubLink}{GitHub}.